interledger/web-monetization-extension/test/testplan/testplan.md

  | Opening the extension displays a **rate of pay** slider:<ul><li>On the left, the current hourly rate in the currency of the wallet.</li><li>The default is equivalent to 0.60 USD.</li><li>The remaining balance, updated in near real-time (i.e. every few seconds).</li></ul>  | Opening the extension displays: <ul><li>This website is not monetized.</li></ul>

  ##### Test ID: 2.3.3.1.1
- **Function**: Pay one-time when extension and wallet have enough funds
+ **Function**: Pay one-time when extension and wallet have enough funds.
  **Description**: Send a one-time payment to a monetized website when the remaining balance for the extension is sufficient for the payment, and the wallet has sufficient funds
  **Risk**: R3 (security of funds) and R6 (control my payments)
  **Preconditions**: